daveshap/MARAGI/docs/README.md

 | **Camera** | Takes images from a physical camera device and publishes them to the MARAGI server |
 | **Object Detection** | Consumes images from MARAGI server and performance inference, publishes what it "sees" back to the server |
 | **Autobiography** | Records and stores events so that they can be recalled later |

+## Cognitive Architectures

+Cognitive architectures are proposed models of cognition and intelligence.
+MARAGI facilitates the rapid experimentation and tinkering with cognitive architectures and creates a sort of *plug-and-play* environment where your cognitive architecture can be rapidly expanded, modified, and upgraded.
+Cognitive architectures are *biomimetic* in nature.